 Erin has done an amazing job in her book with outlining exactly how to make ends meet.
 She talks about budgeting, eating well on a budget, thrift store and consignment shopping, and much more.
 Her practical approach is exactly the same methods we used to get through our financially driest days.

 If you are in a place of financial distress, I highly encourage you to read her book.
-Not only do you get the practical tips of how to change your life circumstances, but you also get the perspective of someone that has been exactly where you are.
-I found it cathartic to read her story, because I have felt the same way.
+Not only do you get the practical tips on how to change your life circumstances, but you also get the perspective of someone that has been exactly where you are.
+I found it cathartic to read her story because I have felt the same way.

 You can get it through the link below.
 I encourage you to check it out.